Orick to Weitchpec

 On the east side of the range, there is gas in Weitchpec, Orleans or Hoopa although there are no towns or paved side roads along the length of this road.

-One mile north of Orick, Bald Hills Rd is well marked, and found at a 90-degree bend in Redwood Creek.
-It flows away from Hwy 101 past the California Redwood Company timber mill which closed back in 2015 and has since been razed.
+One mile north of Orick, Bald Hills Rd is well-marked, and found at a 90-degree bend in Redwood Creek.
+It flows away from Hwy 101 past the California Redwood Company timber mill.
+The mill closed back in 2015 and has since been razed.

 Fifty years ago, there were 200 mills within a 100-mile radius and logging was king.
-There is a side road for Redwood Creek Trailhead to a parking area ¼ mile down below Bald Hills Rd to provide a base for walking paths along Redwood Creek, which drains an expansive watershed extending south all the way past Highway 299.
+There is a side road for Redwood Creek Trailhead to a parking area ¼ mile down below Bald Hills Rd to provide a base for walking paths along Redwood Creek.
+This creek drains an expansive watershed extending south all the way past Highway 299.